For parents · Plan the week

 Plan

-Drop chosen camps onto a 12-week calendar for every kid.
+Drop choices onto a week-by-week calendar for every kid.
 See coverage gaps and total cost at a glance.

 By location